 The role of the cook is an essential one.
 Food nourishes the body, making incredible work possible.
 The cook creates human fuel, and keeps morale up.
-Eventually you’d have only a skeleton crew left and it’d be nearly impossible to get anything great done.
-(Sorry.
-Jokes happen.)
 Cooks power their team, they motivate, they promote and they catalyze greatness.

-Yvonne Garcia is just such a cook.
-No slush funds for her.
-Service is its own reward, and cooking is its own joy.
-For Yvonne, cooking went from a personal passion to a new way to serve.
-She treasures the opportunity to offer delicious meals to some amazing volunteers, and persons with disabilities.
-Over the last few years, she has volunteered her time to cook for staff and participants of Volunteers for Outdoor Colorado, Adaptive Adventures and most recently S.T.A.R.S.
-(STeamboat Adaptive Recreational Sports).
-The latter makes skiing and other outdoor mountain sports possible for people with special needs.
-Why does she do it?
+Yvonne Garcia-Bardwell has been just such a cook.
+She has volunteered her time to cook for staff and participants of Volunteers for Outdoor Colorado, Adaptive Adventures and recently S.T.A.R.S.
+(STeamboat Adaptive Recreational Sports) in the past.
+Why did she do it?
 Because “helping builds a sense of community, sense of belonging, and a sense of family.”